 Your Source for Everything You Need to Know About Solar.

-The process of installing a solar system is less complicated than you might think.
-The first step we encourage you to take is to collect your most recent electric bill from your utility company.
-You can then take this short quiz to see if your home or business is right for a solar installation or community solar.
-The quiz will ask things like: age of your roof, whether you own or rent, and your average monthly energy bill.
+Step Two: Take this short quiz to see if your home or business is right for a solar installation or community solar.
+You will be asked things like: the age of your roof, whether you own or rent, and your average monthly energy bill.

 Why Go Solar?

 Lower Your Electricity Bill

 Increase Your Home’s Value

 Key Solar Aspects

 What are the key aspects of solar for my home?

 The jargon around solar energy can seem confusing at first.
 To ensure you’re up-to-date with the terminology, check out our dictionary below:

 Net Metering is the policy that allows you to push and pull energy to and from the grid through your electrical meter.